gymnastics: the heart of physical literacy

 - Fostering leadership: sports allow participants with opportunities to strategize and lead others to achieve their goals.

 - Building new connections: gymnastics allows participants the opportunity to socialize with others from different backgrounds, forge friendships, and build networks.

 Gymnastics & Underrepresented Populations

 1. Advancing Females in Sport, and Building Physical Literacy

 Engaging Females in Gymnastics

 Gymnastics is a predominantly female sport, with over 5 female athletes for every single male athlete in BC.
-With programs tailored towards engaging females in gymnastics, GBC works every day to engage females and build physical literacy.
+GBC works every day, engaging with females to build physical literacy.